Chronology of discoveries of water on Mars: Mars Exploration Rovers

 As Spirit traveled with a dead wheel in December 2007, pulling the dead wheel behind, the wheel scraped off the upper layer of the Martian soil, uncovering a patch of ground that scientists say shows evidence of a past environment that would have been perfect for microbial life.
 It is similar to areas on Earth where water or steam from hot springs came into contact with volcanic rocks.
-On Earth, these are locations that tend to teem with bacteria, said rover chief scientist Steve Squyres.
-"We're really excited about this," he told a meeting of the American Geophysical Union (AGU).
-The area is extremely rich in silica – the main ingredient of window glass.
-The researchers have now concluded that the bright material must have been produced in one of two ways.
-One: hot-spring deposits produced when water dissolved silica at one location and then carried it to another (i.e. a geyser).
-Two: acidic steam rising through cracks in rocks stripped them of their mineral components, leaving silica behind.
-"The important thing is that whether it is one hypothesis or the other, the implications for the former habitability of Mars are pretty much the same," Squyres explained to BBC News.
-Hot water provides an environment in which microbes can thrive and the precipitation of that silica entombs and preserves them.
-Squyres added, "You can go to hot springs and you can go to fumaroles and at either place on Earth it is teeming with life – microbial life.
+The area is extremely rich in silica.
+The researchers have concluded that the bright material must have been produced in one of two ways: (1) hot-spring deposits produced when water dissolved silica at one location and then carried it to another (i.e., a geyser), or (2) acidic steam rising through cracks in rocks stripped them of their mineral components, leaving silica behind.

 Opportunity was directed to a site that had displayed large amounts of hematite from orbit.
 Hematite often forms from water.
 When Opportunity landed, layered rocks and marble-like hematite concretions ("blueberries") were easily visible.
-In its years of continuous operation, Opportunity sent back much evidence that a wide area on Mars was soaked in liquid water.

-During a press conference in March 2006, mission scientists discussed their conclusions about the bedrock, and the evidence for the presence of liquid water during their formation.
-They presented the following reasoning to explain the small, elongated voids in the rock visible on the surface and after grinding into it (see last two images below).
-These voids are consistent with features known to geologists as "vugs".
+Small, elongated voids in the rock, visible on the surface consistent with features known as "vugs".
 These are formed when crystals form inside a rock matrix and are later removed through erosive processes, leaving behind voids.
 Some of the features in this picture are "disk-like", which is consistent with certain types of crystals, notably sulfate minerals.
-Additionally, mission members presented first data from the Mössbauer spectrometer taken at the bedrock site.
-The iron spectrum obtained from the rock El Capitan shows strong evidence for the mineral jarosite.
+The iron spectrum from the Mössbauer spectrometer, taken from the rock El Capitan, shows strong evidence for the mineral jarosite.
 This mineral contains hydroxide ions, which indicates the presence of water when the minerals were formed.
 Mini-TES data from the same rock showed that it consists of a considerable amount of sulfates.
-Sulfates also contain water.